hettie-d/NORM/README.md

 \_load\_all.sql from the sql directory on your local Postgres database

-It will create a NORM_GEN schema with metadata tables and deploy the following packages:
+It will create a NORM schema with metadata tables and deploy the following packages:

 process_schema